-‘She’s not afraid’: Ukrainians in London speak of their loved ones back home
+‘She is not afraid’: Ukrainians in London speak to their loved ones back home

 “My grandparents are still there, I have memories there,” she said in an interview with The Post as she prepared breakfast for her family from her kitchen in London.

-Asked how she felt about Russia launching a series of attacks on Ukraine early Thursday, the 35-year-old, who asked for her full name not to be used to protect family, left the country when she was 7 years old, said she was scared.
+Asked how she felt about Russia launching a series of attacks on Ukraine early Thursday, the 35-year-old, who asked for her full name not to be used to protect family, and who had left the country when she was 7 years old, said she was scared.

 “Why is he doing this?” she asked as she, like so many, grappled to comprehend Putin’s logic behind the bombings that targeted buildings and military centers.